South Africa’s first regulated broker-matcher

 This one catches even seasoned traders.

-Miss it, and by the time you log in, the move is already gone.
+If you miss the opportunity, by the time you log in, the market move will have already occurred.

 The same happens with New York in March and November.